lambert/TTO/docs/homebrewing/blog/20220506/README.md

-# Hop growing experimet @ May 6th, 2022.
+# Hop growing experiment @ May 6th, 2022.

 The first signs of the home grown hops.
 The Bramling Cross is doing just fine.